MPerk78/collegium/ReadMe.md

   2) An API key from the U.S. Census Bureau, which can be obtained [here](http://api.census.gov/data/key_signup.html).

 # Contact
-If you have questions, email Mark Perkins (Mark, do you want your email here?)
+If you have questions, email Mark Perkins at mperki17@uwyo.edu.

 # License & Use
 This project is licensed under the GPL-3.0.
 Refer to the LICENSE.txt file for details.